-The two main things that most people know about air conditioning is that they can turn it off and on and make adjustments to the temperature.
-Beyond that, the average person knows very little about air conditioning systems.
-Most people take it for granted until it stops working.
-The following will discuss everything that everyone should know about air conditioning.
+The two main things that most people know about air con is that they can turn it off and on and adjust the controls.
+Beyond that, the average person takes it for granted until it stops working.
+Here, we will discuss the basics that everyone should know about air con.

 Types of Air Conditioners

-Ducted air conditioning systems are a popular choice in residential and commercial areas.
-These systems work through a compressor that pushes air through a ducting system installed within the walls of a structure.
-These are perfect for cooling the whole house, but are the most costly of air conditioning systems.
+- Ducted air con systems are a popular choice in homes and businesses.
+These systems work through a compressor that pushes air through a ducting system installed within the walls of your home.
+These are perfect for cooling your whole house but are the most expensive of air con systems.

-- Window units are capable of cooling a full room or two, but not a whole house.
-Most generally, window air conditioners are not expensive and are usually energy efficient.
+- Window units can cool a full room or two but aren’t big enough to cool your whole house.
+Window units are not expensive, and they are usually energy efficient.

-- Split systems include a compressor that operates outside the house as it pushes air into the wall unit or units that cool the house.
-These can be purchased as a single or a multi-split system.
+- Split systems include a compressor that works outside your house as it pushes air into the wall unit or units that cool the house.
+These can be bought as a single or a multi-split system.

-- Portable air units are the least expensive of all air conditioning systems.
-They are not ideal or larger homes, but smaller houses and spaces are ideal for this kind of cooling system.
+- Portable air units are the least expensive of all air con systems.
+They work best for smaller houses and spaces, where mobility is important.

-- Inverter systems are designed to be energy efficient and are capable of maintaining consistent temperatures with automated features.
-These air conditioners automatically adjust the fan and motor speed functions to maintain the temperature in a given room.
+- Inverter systems are designed to be energy efficient and they can maintain even temperatures with automated features.
+These air conditioners automatically adjust the fan and motor speeds to maintain the temperature in a given room.

-- Evaporative cooling units are inexpensive to operate than other air conditioning systems, but they create instead of combat humidity.
+- Evaporative cooling units are less expensive to operate than other air con systems, but they create humidity, instead of combatting it.
 They are best suited for dry climates.

-- Reverse cycle systems offer a way to heat and cool your home.
+- Reverse cycle systems offer a way to both heat and cool your home.

-The costs of cooling the average home can be costly unless you have an energy efficient air conditioner.
-Costs for buying new cooling systems can range from under $1,000 to over $10,000.
-This is why it’s important that you determine the size of your home and choose an air conditioner that has the capacity to meet your needs.
+Cooling the average home can be costly, unless you have an energy efficient air conditioner.
+Prices for buying new cooling systems can range from under $1,000 to over $10,000.
+Therefore, it’s important to determine the size of your home and choose an air conditioner that has the capacity to meet your needs.
 Balance the costs and value of each type of system before you invest in one.

 The cost of the air conditioner isn’t the only expense you need to factor into choosing a system.
-There are four factors to take under consideration.
+There are four factors to consider:

 - The price of the unit/system